Where to get a Merchant Account for your Online Business

 The customer will land on your website and select a product to buy.
 From there, they will add items to a cart, and be redirected to a payment gateway (with PCI compliance) which captures the credit card information.
 The gateway passes this information to a merchant account which processes the actual transaction.

-Many time people will utilize a Hong Kong company which is sometimes considered “offshore” in that it is possible to achieve a 0% taxable rate, but retains a favorable reputation.
+Many time people will utilize a Hong Kong company which is sometimes considered “offshore” in that it is possible to achieve a 0% tax rate, but retains a favorable reputation.

 Part 4: Higher Risk